Court

 While intestacy rules provide a default plan, they may not reflect what an individual truly wants.
 Preparing valid estate planning documents can ensure that property is distributed according to personal wishes, rather than the state’s formula.

 DISCLAIMER: This blog post is for general informational/educational purposes only and does not constitute legal advice.
 Reading this post does not create an attorney-client relationship.
 Every situation is different, and you should consult with a qualified attorney about your particular circumstances.
+For the full disclaimer, click here.

 Blog Posts